-Her favorite authors were Agatha Christie, Ellis Peters, Victoria Holt, Dorothy Eden, Issac Asimov, Leon Uris, Jack Vance, Ursula K. Leguin, and other such writers that are now out of fashion.
+Her favorite authors were Agatha Christie, Ellis Peters, Victoria Holt, Dorothy Eden, Isaac Asimov, Leon Uris, Jack Vance, Ursula K. Leguin, and other such writers that are now out of fashion.
 Tolkien is a love that came back into fashion.

 From the mainstream authors of today, she enjoys the works of Daniel Silva, Anne Perry, Kresley Cole, JR Ward, Christine Feehan, Gail Carriger, and G.A.
 Aiken.